hainegroup/OceanSciences2022/README.md

 # OceanSciences2022
-Repository containing the tutorial notebook run during the Townhall Sesion
+Repository containing the tutorial notebook run during the Townhall Sesion titled

+## Open Science Analysis of Petabyte Scale Ocean and Ocean-Atmosphere Models with Open Source Cloud Tools

+Howto:

+The notebooks need to be run within Sciserver to access the model data and correct (conda) environment.
+Furthermore, within Sciserver, the notebooks only run within a container created with the `Oceanography 2.3` Compute image, along with access to either the `Poseidon` (for llc4320) or `Ocean Circulation`
+(for ECCO) data volumes.